Chart Color Schemes

 Artarmon is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Artarmon's population is approximately 9,863 as of November 2025.
-This figure represents an increase of 457 people, a growth rate of 4.9%, since the 2021 Census, which recorded a population of 9,406.
-The change is inferred from the estimated resident population of 9,861 in June 2024 and the addition of 28 validated new addresses since the Census date.
-This results in a population density ratio of 5,941 persons per square kilometer, placing Artarmon among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-Artarmon's growth rate is within 0.5 percentage points of its SA4 region (5.4%), showing competitive growth fundamentals.
-The primary driver of population growth was overseas migration, contributing approximately 82.2% of overall population gains during recent periods.
+Artarmon's population is around 9,863 as of Nov 2025.
+This reflects an increase of 457 people since the 2021 Census, which reported a population of 9,406 people.
+The change is inferred from the estimated resident population of 9,861 from the ABS as of June 2024 and an additional 28 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,941 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Artarmon's growth rate of 4.9% since census positions it within 0.5 percentage points of the SA4 region (5.4%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 82.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends suggest lower quartile growth, with Artarmon expected to grow by 415 persons to 2041, reflecting an overall increase of 4.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Future population trends indicate lower quartile growth, with the area expected to grow by 415 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 4.2% in total over the 17 years.

 Frequently Asked Questions - Population